RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 Targeting Languages and Locations

-AdWords allows you to target people who speak 38 different languages and live in 250 countries all over the world.
+Google Ads allows you to target people who speak 38 different languages and live in 250 countries all over the world.
 However, you probably don’t need all of them to see your ad.

 Choose the language both you and your customers speak.
 For instance if your website is only available in English you should only target English speakers.
 You must also select the language in which you want your ads to display.
 Google will not translate your ads for you, but will show your ads to users whose Google interface language matches the language that your campaign targets.